Kotlin/anko/doc/ADVANCED.md

 ## Services

-With Koan you can get handy access to many Android services.
+With Anko you can get handy access to many Android services.

 E.g. that's the Java way for obtaining an Android service instance:
 ```java